stain/ro-crate-paper/manuscript.md

 In comparison, a single flat @graph array approach means that applications can process and edit each entity as pure JSON by a simple lookup based on `@id`.
 At the same time, lifting all entities to the same level emphasizes Research Object goals that describing the context and provenance is just as important as describing the data.

 While RO-Crate mainly use schema.org, we found that JSON-based RO-Crate applications that are largely unaware of JSON-LD still may want to process the @context to find Linked Data definitions of unknown properties and types.
-Thus RO-Crate provide its own, versioned JSON-LD context which has a similar flat list with the mapping from JSON-LD keys to their URI equivalents, e.g. author maps to [http://schema.org/author](http://schema.org/author).
+Thus RO-Crate provides its own, versioned JSON-LD context which has a similar flat list with the mapping from JSON-LD keys to their URI equivalents, e.g. author maps to [http://schema.org/author](http://schema.org/author).
 Not reusing the official schema.org context means RO-Crate is also able to map in additional vocabularies where needed, namely the _Portland Common Data Model_ (PCDM) [] for repositories and Bioschemas [] for describing computational workflows.

 Similarly, rather than relying on implications from “@type: @id” annotations in the context, RO-Crate JSON-LD distinguishes explicitly between references to other entities` {"id": "#alice"} ` and string values "`Alice"` - meaning RO-Crate applications can find the corresponding entity without parsing the @context.